LeanKit-Labs/riaktive/README.md

 }
 ```

 You can supply a list of them during the connect call.
-Riaktive will attempt to connect to the endpoints in order.
+Riaktive will attempt to connect to the nodes in order.
 Once a connection is established, it is held until the connection to that node is lost.

 ```javascript
 // in this example, all servers use default ports, all we need to supply is the host name